floppypanda/CIS194-Haskell-Assignments/README.md

-# CIS194-Haskell-Assignments
+# CIS 194 - Introduction to Haskell
-Solutions to the University of Pennsylvania's Introduction to Haskell coding assignments.
+Solutions to the University of Pennsylvania's "Introduction to Haskell" coding assignments.

+The entire course can be taken, for free, at http://www.cis.upenn.edu/~cis194/spring13/.